-The Make Whole Adjustment is a single value calculated on a daily basis applied in the event that the settlement revenue and the estimated value of the non-dispatched energy-Unheld Energy and Energy Declined for a given day is less than the estimated revenues the sellingsurplus Participant would have received had such the surplus Participant not been subject to a Holdback Requirement and had sold a Day-Ahead block of energy with a MW value equal to the maximum amount of Holdback Requirement for the hours in the block.
+The Make Whole Adjustment is a single value calculated, separately for HLH and LLH blocks, on a daily basis applied in the event that the settlement revenue and the estimated value of the Unheld Energy and Energy Declined for a given day is less than the estimated revenues the surplus Participant would have received had the surplus Participant not been subject to a Holdback Requirement and had sold a Day-Ahead block of energy with a MW value equal to the maximum amount of Holdback Requirement for the hours in the block.
 If the Holdback Requirement occurs on a HLH the Possible Block Sale Revenue will be calculated using the peak Day-Ahead Applicable Index Price.
-If the Holdback Requirement occurs on a LLH the Possible Block Sale Revenue will be calculated Applicable Index Price.
+If the Holdback Requirement occurs on a LLH the Possible Block Sale Revenue will be calculated using the off-peak Day-Ahead Applicable Index Price.
 The Make Whole Adjustment is determined as follows: